 This seminar provides an opportunity to reflect upon those significant education issues and research findings that are in the news and of current interest to teachers.
-The topics will necessarily change, to reflect what is contemporary and relevant, but will always be mindful of the needs of exceptional learners, current philosophical trends in education, and the needs of families and society.
-Students will be required to conduct research and or fieldwork in educational settings.
+The topics will necessarily change to reflect what is contemporary and relevant, but will always be mindful of the needs of exceptional learners, current philosophical trends in education, and the needs of families and society.
+Students will be required to conduct research and/or fieldwork in educational settings.

-EEC 620 Technology and Instruction 3 credits
+EEC 620 Technology and Instruction

 The course provides hands-on experience using technology designed for students with and without special needs.
 Current educational technology applications and methods of evaluating software and future technological developments are introduced.
-Students are required to develop competency with word processing, Email, the Internet, and to develop and design a personal web page to fulfill course requirements.
+Students are required to develop competency with word processing, Email and the Internet and to develop and design a personal Web page to fulfill course requirements.

-EEC 630 Human Development, Cognition and Teaching
+EEC 630 Human Development,

+and Learning